 And “All Day and a Night” certainly can’t blame Jahkor’s destructive lifestyle on white racism (even though the movie seems to want to put the blame there), because there is nothing but black-on-black violence in the film.
 But the movie wants people to feel sorry for Jahkor, when his choices and actions in life show that he’s his own worst enemy.
 It’s not other people’s fault that he turned out to be such a loser.

 There are other things that show that Jahkor is a selfish jerk, such as how he mistreats and degrades Shantaye about something she did in her past before she met him.
 Jahkor also has a disturbingly violent reaction after he meets his mother’s new boyfriend Ray Ray (played by John Que), who was nice enough to bail Jahkor out of jail without even knowing Jahkor.
 The movie hints that Jahkor might have inherited the mental illness his father has, but at the very least, Jahkor has serious anger management issues.
 His violent abusiveness is supposed to make him look “tough,” but it just makes him look hateful.

 It comes as no surprise that Jahkor ends up quitting his job at the shoe store and becomes more involved with his friend TQ’s criminal activities.
 At first, Jahkor swears that he won’t get involved in drug dealing, but he changes his mind when he wants to impress the hotshot drug dealer in the ‘hood named Big Stunna (played by Yahya Abdul-Mateen II), who hires Jahkor to be his bodyguard/enforcer.
 Even though Jahkor is not muscular, he has a quick temper and has a reputation for being a vicious fighter.
-Big Stunna has a female sidekick named La-Trice (played by Rolanda D. Bell), who essentially does what all the African American women in this movie do: Let the men dominate and then react to whatever they want.
+Big Stunna has a female sidekick named La-Trice (played by Rolanda D. Bell), who essentially does what all the African American women in this movie do: Let the men dominate and then react to whatever the men want.